Peabody Awards

-The George Foster Peabody Awards (or simply Peabody Awards or the Peabodys) program, named for the American businessman and philanthropist George Peabody, honor the most powerful, enlightening, and invigorating stories in television, radio, and online media.
-The awards were conceived by the National Association of Broadcasters in 1938 as the radio industry's equivalent of the Pulitzer Prizes.
-Programs are recognized in seven categories: news, entertainment, documentaries, children's programming, education, interactive programming, and public service.
-Peabody Award winners include radio and television stations, networks, online media, producing organizations, and individuals from around the world.
+The George Foster Peabody Awards (or simply Peabody Awards or the Peabodys) program, named for the American businessman and philanthropist George Peabody, honor what are described as the most powerful, enlightening, and invigorating stories in all of television, radio, and online media.
+Because of their academic affiliation and reputation for discernment, the awards are held in high esteem within the media industry.